Khaled-AlAsadi/Guess-number-game/README.md

             return
   ```

-2. The input validation on some part of the application were bad and sometimes it crashed the app.
+2. The input validation on some parts of the application were bad and sometimes it crashed the app.

 + **Unsolved bugs**

+    None
 ---
 ## Testing